SY0-701 Security Architecture Practice Question

 - E.Maintain the provider's network firewalls and datacenter cooling systems.

-Why A: Option A is correct because in a SaaS model, the customer retains responsibility for securing their tenant accounts, including configuring multi-factor authentication (MFA), conditional access policies, and role-based access control (RBAC) for users.
+Why A: In a SaaS model, the customer retains responsibility for securing their tenant accounts, including configuring multi-factor authentication (MFA), conditional access policies, and role-based access control (RBAC) for users.
 These are identity and access management (IAM) controls that the provider cannot enforce on behalf of the customer, as they depend on the customer's specific user directory and security policies.

 This SY0-701 practice question is part of Courseiva's free CompTIA certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the SY0-701 exam.